AxisCommunications/acap-documentation/docs/api/computer-vision-sdk-apis.md

 ACAP Runtime acts as a server that exposes the above APIs as gRPC APIs by using [gRPC](https://grpc.io) and a [UNIX domain socket (UDS)](https://grpc.github.io/grpc/cpp/md_doc_naming.html) for access.
 The access is restricted to applications in the device that belongs to the `sdk` user group.

-In order to use the ACAP Runtime APIs, it's required to install the ACAP Runtime application on the Axis network device.
-The application is distributed both as an ACAP Native SDK application and as a Docker container, detailed instructions for installation can be found [here](https://github.com/AxisCommunications/acap-runtime/tree/main#installation).
+The recommended way to use ACAP Runtime is to install Docker ACAP or Docker Compose ACAP on the device, and then load and run the ACAP Runtime Docker image.
+Detailed instructions for installation can be found [here](https://github.com/AxisCommunications/acap-runtime/?tab=readme-ov-file#containerized-version).

 ### Video capture API